How To Store Playing Cards

 "What's the best way to store my playing card collection?" - Anon

-The best way to store your playing card collection is in a dry, cool, well ventilated storage area.
+The best way to store your playing card collection is in a dry, cool, well-ventilated storage area.
+Perhaps your playing cards will make history and last through the ages.
 Avoid storing cards in the attic, basement, along a wall, or wherever else moisture and temperature fluctuate to the extremes and where condensation could occur.